About meltdowns: autistic children and teenagers

 For example, your child could read a book, touch a sensory object, spend some time with the family pet or play their favourite music.

 Later, if your child has the language and developmental ability, it can help to talk with your child about what happened.
 Try to do this when you’re both feeling calm.
-It could be at least 30 minutes before your child can talk about the meltdown.
+It might be at least 30 minutes before your child can talk about the meltdown.

 It’s also good to work out whether there were new triggers or a combination of triggers that caused your child’s meltdown.
 If there were, you can develop a plan for avoiding a meltdown in a similar situation next time.